 …Holmes was supposedly interested in a woman named Miss Irene Adler, whom he met in the story A Scandal in Bohemia?
 There is, however, no evidence that they ever had an affair.

-…Sherlock Homes smokes regularly (he eccentrically stores his tobacco in a persian slipper) and uses morphine and cocaine occasionally?
+…Sherlock Holmes smokes regularly (he eccentrically stores his tobacco in a Persian slipper) and uses morphine and cocaine occasionally?

-…Doyle killed Sherlock Homes in one story, but was forced to restore him to life after enormous public protest?
+…Doyle killed Sherlock Holmes in one story, but was forced to restore him to life after enormous public protest?

 …The Hound of Baskerville is a Sherlock Holmes story?
 You've probably seen the movie.
 Now go read the novel.